tyronyiu/Uni/MGT370/Group Work.md

 > Two of the most important factors defining the efficiency of an insurance
 > business is how fast it manages to settle claims, and how successfully it does
 > it.
 Introduction of AI dramatically boosts both of these factors.
->
 > A good example of a difference in speed is Lemonade’s AI Jim that made the
-> industry news in January 2017 after settling a claim in less than three seconds.
+> industry news in January 2017 after settling a claim in less than three
-> This is many orders of magnitude faster than the best human specialist can ever
+> seconds.
+This is many orders of magnitude faster than the best human
-> hope to achieve, as it rarely takes the less than a few weeks. (*TechGenix*,
+> specialist can ever hope to achieve, as it rarely takes the less than a few
-> 2018)
+> weeks. (*TechGenix*, 2018)

+\pagebreak

 ### Fraud Detection